Give it Up!

 • Open or perishable food (give to your friends!)

-• The donated books are sold to the Williams Bookstore and Better World Books for resale or recycling, with sales proceeds benefiting Nyanam International (previously Konyango KCBO) in Kenya, an NGO founded by recent Williams alumni to prepare widows to lead positive social changes in their communities through leadership development, economic empowerment, and community engagement.
+Proceeds from the Williams Bookstore buyback and Better World Books sales commissions benefit Nyanam Widows Rising in Kenya, an NGO founded by recent Williams alumni to prepare widows to lead positive social changes in their communities through leadership development, economic empowerment, and community engagement.